saalssall/CAB301-Practice/NOTES.md

 # Week 08 — Dynamic Programming

 ## Dynamic Programming

-Dynamic programming is the process of optimizing recursive problems that contain overlapping subproblems.
+Dynamic programming is the process of optimizing recursive problems that have overlapping subproblems.

+It is important to define what the subproblems are before anything else.

+Dynamic programming is a kind of divide and conquer.

 ---

+# Overlapping Subproblems

-## Subproblems
+## Subproblem

-A subproblem occurs when a larger problem is solved using smaller versions of the same problem.
+When a problem is solved by solving smaller versions of the same problem, the smaller problem is called the **subproblem**.

----

-## Overlapping Subproblems

-Overlapping subproblems occur when recursive calls repeatedly solve the same smaller problems.

 ### Fibonacci Example

-In Fibonacci recursion:

-- `fib(n-1)` and `fib(n-2)` repeatedly call many of the same functions
+In the case of Fibonacci numbers, `fib(n-1)` and `fib(n-2)` call many of the same functions as each other, which is what **overlapping subproblems** are all about.

-This repeated work creates overlapping subproblems.
+One of the two techniques used to solve overlapping subproblems is **memoization**.

 ---

-## Solving Overlapping Subproblems
+# Techniques for Solving Overlapping Subproblems

-One major technique is **memoization**.
+## 1. Memoization (Top-Down)

+### Definition
+Memoization reduces recursive calls in cases of overlapping subproblems by remembering previously computed functions.

+Start at the problem you want to solve, then solve subproblems as required.

+### Advantages
+- Stores computed recursive calls in a hash table to avoid recomputation.
+- The hash table is passed as the second parameter to functions so they can access stored values.

+### Disadvantages
+- Memory hungry because of:
+  - the call stack
+  - the memo table

 ---

-## 1. Memoization
+## 2. Bottom-Up

-### Purpose

-- Reduces recursive calls

-- Avoids recomputing previously solved problems

-### Method

-- Store computed results in a hash table

-- Reuse stored values later

-### Implementation
+### Definition

-- Pass the hash table as a second parameter to recursive functions
+- Analyse the problem to determine:

----

-## 2. Bottom-Up Approach
+  - which subproblems need to be solved
+  - the order in which they should be solved
+- Solve subproblems in the required order, building up to the solution of the overall problem.

-### Idea
+### Advantages

-Instead of recursion:

-- Use loops or iteration
+- Uses loops instead of recursion.

-- Solve smaller problems first and build upward
+- Faster and uses less memory in many cases.
+- Ditches recursion and uses another approach (such as loops) to solve the same problem.

+### Disadvantages
+- May solve problems that are not required.
+- Requires more detailed analysis during design.
 ---

 # Sunday Algorithm